2012 Dodge Grand Caravan Interior

 - "Obviously, a minivan isn't made for commuting, but that comfort will be appreciated on road trips with the entire family.
 Passengers in the third row did, however, find the ride back there much less hospitable.
 Instead of putting your wife and mother-in-law there, I'd suggest leaving it to the teenagers, who will likely take the comfort tradeoff for some parental distance." -- Cars.com

-Though its standard features list is more basic than what’s offered on the Chrysler Town & Country, reviewers say the features on the 2012 Dodge Grand Caravan work well and make sense for minivan buyers on a budget.
-And, if you want to go upscale, you can always opt for features like Uconnect, which turn the Grand Caravan into a Wi-Fi hotspot, and include a rear-seat DVD system.
+Though its standard features list is more basic than what’s offered in the Chrysler Town & Country, reviewers say the features in the 2012 Dodge Grand Caravan work well and make sense for minivan buyers on a budget.
+If you want to go upscale, you can always opt for features like Uconnect, which turns the Grand Caravan into a Wi-Fi hotspot.

 - "Grand Caravan's revamped dashboard features large, easy-to-read gauges.
 Most controls are simple buttons that are logically arranged.
 When equipped with Chrysler's Uconnect multimedia suite, a few audio functions become more involved than they need to be; redundant steering-wheel controls help here.
 The CD player and its associated buttons are mounted very low on the dashboard and have small markings.
 Using it requires a long look from the road." -- Consumer Guide